This is a seminar with a limited number of participants (20 students), for Archaeology students exclusively;

-The course has strong relations with the seminar Predictive Modelling, but whereas that course will focus on the modelling, this course will focus on the underlying data of soils and sediments.
+The course has strong relations with the seminar Predictive Modelling, but whereas that course will focus on the modelling, this course will focus on acquiring and processing your own field data.

-1 afternoon with the final presentation in the last week.
+One afternoon of final presentations in the last week.

-To know the general outline of the landscape changes and associated deposits that have resulted in the present landscape of The Netherlands;
+Knowledge of the general outline of the landscape changes and associated deposits in the western Netherlands during the past 12,000 years;

-Ability to use spatial information from topographical, geological and soil maps to extract information needed for landscape analysis;
+Ability to use spatial information from topographical and geological maps, soil maps and ARCHIS to extract information needed for archeological prospection and landscape analysis;

-To understand what information can be extracted from corings and when they can and cannot be used as an archaeological prospection tool;
+To understand what information can be extracted from sediment cores and when coring can and cannot be used as an archaeological prospection tool;

-Ability to present your own findings in a clear presentation and report.
+Ability to present your own findings in a clear presentation and report that conforms to the Dutch heritage standards;

 Mode of instruction